jamesheald/COIN/README.md

 ```
 obj.adaptation = randn(1,150); % random vector (for illustration)
 ```
-The adaptation vector should contain one element per channel trial (ordered by channel trial number).
+The adaptation vector should contain one element per channel trial and be ordered by channel trial number.

 and then call the objective_COIN method on object obj:
 ```